Skip to Content

 Year 1: The Green Phase

-When you first lay out a new Tatami mat, the grass is green.
+When you first lay out a new Tatami Mat, the grass is slightly green.
 This is its natural state.
-You’ll notice a distinct, grassy scent immediately.
+You’ll notice a distinct, grassy fragrance immediately.
 At this stage, the fibers are at their most flexible.

 It’s important to note that because the grass is natural, it’s also at its most sensitive here.
 This is the year you set the tone for the rest of its life by ensuring it stays dry and isn't subjected to heavy friction.